Updated on June 11th, 2026

 Williams Town Beach

-Williamstown Beach was my favorite place during my stay in Melbourne.
+Williamstown Beach was my favourite place during my stay in Melbourne.
 I used to go there whenever I felt like being close to nature.
-It is at the mouth of Yarra River, where it enters Hobson’s Bay and Port Phillip Bay, southwest of Melbourne city center.
+It is at the mouth of the Yarra River, where it enters Hobson’s Bay and Port Phillip Bay, southwest of Melbourne city centre.

-Williamstown has developed from what was a neglected industrialized center into a popular maritime village.
+Williamstown has developed from what was a neglected industrialised centre into a popular maritime village.
 Water surrounds Williamstown on three sides.
 We can enjoy scenic views of the Melbourne skyline from Gem Pier, where cruises on the Yarra River and the bay depart regularly.
-I wish to go to this place again and again as I feel close to my soul while seeing seashores and changing the colors of the sky.
+I wish to go to this place again and again, as I feel close to my soul when I see the seashores and the changing colours of the sky.

 Torquay: Surfer’s Beach

-Any detail about Melbourne beaches can’t be completed if we miss Great Ocean Road and Torquay Beach.
-At around 105 kilometers in southwest Melbourne, it is a beautiful beach having so many fun-oriented activities you can spend your wonderful picnic.
+Any account of Melbourne beaches isn’t complete without the Great Ocean Road and Torquay Beach.
+Located about 105 kilometres southwest of Melbourne, it is a beautiful beach with plenty of fun activities, where you can have a wonderful picnic.
 If you are fond of surfing, this is the best place.
 Even if you can’t go surfing like me, you will certainly enjoy the picturesque views changing every moment as the sun moves.

-Because of surfing, it is also known as the Surf Capital Of Australia.
+Because of surfing, it is also known as the Surf Capital of Australia.
 Besides surfing, there are so many other options to make your trip enjoyable.
-So many cafes where you will find delicious eatables.
-Beer bars are there full of varieties of beers and other drinks.
+So many cafes where you will find delicious food.
+Beer bars offer a wide variety of beers and other drinks.
 This place is also popular for fishing spots.
-Torquay is the most rapidly expanding town.
+Torquay is the fastest-growing town.
 Just 22 km from another area named Geelong.
 Torquay has many businesses and manufacturers of surfboards and surf-related products.

-You can coastal walk or bike ride there.
-There is a 44-kilometer coastal walk, which is certainly not for faint-hearted ones.
+You can go on a coastal walk or bike ride there.
+There is a 44-kilometre coastal walk, which is certainly not for the faint-hearted.
 So many eucalyptus trees surround the beach, making it an amazing place to enjoy your time.
-There is an information center in Surf Coast Plaza.
-You can get all information easily if you are going for the first time.
-Torquay has been a holiday place since the late 19th century as they designed its beaches with grasslands and shady trees where you can sit and watch the movements of the sea.
+There is an information centre in Surf Coast Plaza.
+You can get all the information easily if you are going for the first time.
+Torquay has been a holiday destination since the late 19th century, with beaches lined with grassy banks and shady trees where you can sit and watch the sea.
 In summer, this place remains overflowing with visitors, especially day-trippers from Geelong and Melbourne.

 Share your feedback in the comment section.